-“[IT] is where more and more jobs are being created, but…I know from my personal experience we don’t have people,” Palathingal said.
+“[IT] is where more and more jobs are being created, but…I know from my personal experience we don’t have people,” Vinson said.
 “I advertise for a position, I don’t get people, and then all of a sudden, you depend on a foreign workforce…If you have people trained locally, we don’t have to worry about any of these things, and the Fairfax County system can start the change.”

-Naming academic rigor as one of his top priorities in running for the school board, Palathingal says that, while Fairfax County schools put more emphasis on collaborative work, the U.S. could benefit from incorporating more drills and other techniques popular in Asian education systems to ensure students retain fundamental knowledge in math, science, and even the humanities.
+Naming academic rigor as one of his top priorities in running for the school board, Vinson says that, while Fairfax County schools put more emphasis on collaborative work, the U.S. could benefit from incorporating more drills and other techniques popular in Asian education systems to ensure students retain fundamental knowledge in math, science, and even the humanities.

 He believes academic success in FCPS is bolstered in part by the ability of wealthier families to send their children to private tutors or supplemental education programs, such as Kumon Math and Reading Centers, which emphasize individualized instruction and independent study through curricula structured around worksheets.

-“From what I see, whoever is getting supplemental education outside of the school system, their fundamentals are strong,” Palathingal said. “…Right now, only whoever can afford can send them to these external programs, the enrichment programs, so why don’t we incorporate some of these methods into the county curriculum so that everybody, all the kids can benefit?”
+“From what I see, whoever is getting supplemental education outside of the school system, their fundamentals are strong,” Vinson said. “…Right now, only whoever can afford can send them to these external programs, the enrichment programs, so why don’t we incorporate some of these methods into the county curriculum so that everybody, all the kids can benefit?”